giactitti/SZ/README.md

 ## Introduction

-This repository contains the code for a plugin for [QGIS](https://www.qgis.org), called "Susceptibility Zoning plugin", aiming at creating maps of susceptibility to various natural forcing elements.
+This repository contains the code for a plugin for [QGIS](https://www.qgis.org), called "Susceptibility Zoning plugin" (SZ-plugin), aiming at creating maps of susceptibility to various natural forcing elements.

 The plugin has been developed with a main focus and application towards landslides susceptibility, but it can be applied to different types of natural events or inter-disciplinary applications.

-The plugin uses a bi-variate "Weight of Evidence" (WoE) model and the Frequency Ratio (FR) as first statistical methods to evaluate the susceptibility of a study area to specific events.
-Additional methods are being implemented and will be added to the plugin as soon they are ready, such as:
+The plugin uses several type of statistical model for susceptibility evaluation, such as:

+* Weight of Evidence
-* logistic regression
+* Frequency Ratio
-* neural network
+* Logistic Regression
-* linear regression
+* Decision Tree
+* Support Vector Machine
-* multi-criteria decision
+* Random Forest

+The plugin allows to cross-validate the results by simple random selection of test/train samples or allows to cross-validate by k-fold cross-validation method.

 ## Installation

 The SZ plugin is not an official QGIS plugin.

-It can be installed on QGIS3.x cloning the repository or downloading it as zip file (and than unzipping it) and copying the _SZ_ folder in your local python/plugin folder (read [here](https://docs.qgis.org/3.10/en/docs/user_manual/plugins/plugins.html#core-and-external-plugins) for more information).
+It can be installed on QGIS3.x cloning the repository or downloading it as zip file (and than unzipping it) and copying the _sz_module_ folder in your local python/plugin folder (read [here](https://docs.qgis.org/3.10/en/docs/user_manual/plugins/plugins.html#core-and-external-plugins) for more information).

 At the end you should have the SZ plugin in your list of installed plugins (in the mainbar _Plugins_ > _Manage and install plugins_)